The role of automation in agrigenomics

 Watch our latest webinar to discover how two genomics labs automated workflows…Read more On-demand webinar: Next steps in genomics workflow automation

-Sonia Jassi, Drug Discovery and Synthetic Biology Lead at Automata, examines how gene…Read more Overcoming the challenges of working with genetically edited cells
+Sonia Jassi, Drug Discovery and Synthetic Biology Lead at Automata, examines how gene…Read more Challenges of working with genetically edited cells